rbschaaf/CPSC-219-Project/ReadMe.txt

 Installation:
 1. Download the CPSC219Group05 zip file into a new folder.
-2. Open the folder in the Terminal.
+2. Open the "main" folder in the Terminal (within folder "src").
 3. Type javac *.java to compile the entire folder